此網頁需要支援 JavaScript 才能正確運行,請先至你的瀏覽器設定中開啟 JavaScript。

 Political relations

 Taiwan and Belgium enjoy substantive exchanges in many fields and have set up respective Representative Offices in Brussels and Taipei.
 The Belgian government and people appreciate the vibrant democracy and economic strength of Taiwan.
 Belgium, in line with EU policy, supports Taiwan’s meaningful participation in international organizations.
 In Addition, 2nd Taiwan-Belgium Labor Policy Conference was held in Taipei May 2023, to identify the challenges of the future work and size the opportunities for cooperation.
+Taiwan and the Flemish Region of Belgium signed a Memorandum of Understanding on Cooperation Framework in January 2022 and held their first cooperation consultation meeting in April 2023 expanding the areas of collaboration.
+The coalition agreement of the new Belgian federal government, announced in February 2025, mentioning for the first time the importance of maintaining peace, stability, and the status quo in the Taiwan Strait and the South China Sea, while promoting the signing of investment agreements between Europe and countries in the region.

 The “Cercle de Parlementaires-Amis de Taiwan” was established by Belgian Members of Parliaments in December 1993.
 Each year, many Belgian MPs visit Taiwan, and vice versa.
 Over recent years, the Belgian Chamber of Representatives, the Senate, the Flemish Parliament, the Walloon Parliament and the Brussels Capital- Region Parliament have all adopted a number of resolutions supporting Taiwan, the latest of which was passed in February 2024.
+The latest one was voted in Mars 2025, mentioning for the first time that UN General Assembly Resolution 2758 does not take a position on Taiwan.
+Belgian government has publicly expressed its support for Taiwan’s participation in the World Health Assembly (WHA) as observer from 2021 to 2024.

 Economic and trade relations

-In 2023, the total bilateral trade volume between Belgium and Taiwan amounted to 3.46 billion US dollars.
+In 2024, the total bilateral trade volume between Belgium and Taiwan amounted to 3.09 billion US dollars.
 Traditionally Taiwanese and Belgian companies have worked closely in the ICT sector.
 For example, Taiwan Semiconductor Manufacturing Corporation (TSMC), the largest pure-play foundry in the world, has enjoyed long-term cooperation with the Interuniversity Microelectronics Centre (IMEC) in the research of advanced semiconductor technologies.
 In recent years, with the development of Taiwan’s ambitious policies to develop its offshore wind energy capacity, the renowned Belgian maritime engineering companies DEME and Jan De Nul have both significantly expanded their presence in Taiwan, together with local partners.
 To promote mutual investment and encourage further commercial activity, an agreement for the avoidance of double taxation and the prevention of fiscal evasion with respect to taxes on income was signed by both sides on October 13, 2004, in Brussels.

 Scientific and Research Cooperation